apache/pdfbox-docs/content/2.0/getting-started.md

 ## Maven

-To use the latest 2.0 snapshot release from the SVN trunk, you'll need to add the following dependency:
+To use the latest release you'll need to add the following dependency:

     <dependency>
       <groupId>org.apache.pdfbox</groupId>
       <artifactId>pdfbox</artifactId>
-      <version>2.0.0</version>
+      <version>2.0.4</version>
     </dependency>

 ## PDFBox and Java 8 ##